 - Once you have all the information, review your payment plan.
 If you have significant equity in your property and a repayment vehicle that is working well, then you are in a good position.
 But if you don’t, you may find it either difficult to remortgage when your existing deal comes to an end or that you are unable to make the capital repayment and risk losing your home.

 - If you don’t have a payment plan, put one in place as soon as possible.
-There are options including switching to repayments mortgage (see below), paying into an investment or saving plan and using any spare cash to reduce the mortgage (see below)
+There are a number of options and types of mortgages including switching to a repayment mortgage, paying into an investment or saving plan and using any spare cash to reduce the mortgage.

 Consider moving to a repayment mortgage